fhiso/legacy-format/dates.md

-{.ednote}  Having exactly three *age words* seems unsatisfactory as it fails to cope with other descriptions that might occur in a source, such as "ancient".
+{.ednote}  Having exactly three *age words* seems unsatisfactory as it fails to cope with other descriptions that might occur in a source, such as "elderly".
 The TSC have discussed whether *age words* should be deprecated, or whether they should be developed into a more general and extensible *age word* mechanism, but have reached no conclusion so far.